peak-gao/code-notes/js-basics-notes-6.md

 * `test(..)` uses `lastIndex` as the exact and only position in `str` to look to make a match.
 There is no moving ahead to look for the match -- it's either there at the `lastIndex` position or not.
 * If a match is made, `test(..)` updates `lastIndex` to point to the character immediately following the match.
 If a match fails, `test(..)` resets `lastIndex` back to `0`.

-Normal non-sticky patterns that aren't otherwise `^`-rooted to the start-of-input are free to move ahead in the input string looking for a match.
-But sticky mode restricts the pattern to matching just at the position of `lastIndex`.
+Normal non-sticky patterns that aren't otherwise `^`-rooted to the start-of-input are free to move ahead in the input string looking for a match
+- But sticky mode restricts the pattern to matching just at the position of `lastIndex`

 As I suggested at the beginning of this section, another way of looking at this is that `y` implies a virtual anchor at the beginning of the pattern that is relative (aka constrains the start of the match) to exactly the `lastIndex` position.

-**Warning:** In previous literature on the topic, it has alternatively been asserted that this behavior is like `y` implying a `^` (start-of-input) anchor in the pattern.
-This is inaccurate.
-We'll explain in further detail in "Anchored Sticky" later.
+**Warning:** In previous literature on the topic, it has alternatively been asserted that this behavior is like `y` implying a `^` (start-of-input) anchor in the pattern
+- This is inaccurate.
+We'll explain in further detail in "Anchored Sticky" later

 #### Sticky Positioning